-Drug Rehab Services philosophy is to give honest, caring and knowledgeable advice, support and referrals according to your unique circumstance.
-Our mission is to achieve a drug-free world.
-Our goal is to help drug addicts and families find a rehab center where they can overcome their addiction and get their life back.
+Our philosophy is to give honest, caring and knowledgeable advice, support and referrals according to your unique circumstance.
+Our goal is to help drug addicts and their families find a rehab center where they can overcome their addiction and get their life back.

 Methamphetamine addiction overview

 Methamphetamine, usually called “speed,” “crystal,” “crank,” “ice,” or “tina,” (“shabu” in the Philippines and “yaba” in Thailand) is a potent psycho-stimulant that can be swallowed ( in its pill form), intranasally administered (snorted), injected, or smoked.

 Although methamphetamine has historically been administered via intranasal, in the past 10 years, smoking methamphetamine has become the dominant route of administration.
 In some geographic areas, over 50% of meth users inject the drug.
 The timing and intensity of the “rush” that accompanies the use of methamphetamine, which is a result of the release of high amounts of dopamine into the brain, depends in part on the route of administration.
 Specifically, the effect is pretty instantaneous when meth is smoked or injected, while it takes an average of 5 minutes after snorting or 20 minutes after it is orally taken.
 Immediate, the physiological changes associated with the use of methamphetamine are very similar to those produced by the fight-or-flight response and include increased blood pressure, body temperature, heart rate, and breathing rate.
 Negative side effects are high body temperature, stroke, cardiac arrhythmia, stomach cramps, and shaking, as well as increased anxiety, insomnia, aggressive tendencies, paranoia, and hallucinations.